sphinx-doc/sphinx/Doc-26/reference/lexical_analysis.rst

    class     exec      in        raise
    continue  finally   is        return
    def       for       lambda    try

-.. % When adding keywords, use reswords.py for reformatting

 .. versionchanged:: 2.4
    :const:`None` became a constant and is now recognized by the compiler as a name